-In the intricate world of Alzheimer’s disease, developing strong communication skills is essential for maintaining meaningful relationships with those impacted by this condition.
+In the complex realm of Alzheimer’s disease, it is crucial to build strong communication skills in order to sustain meaningful relationships with individuals affected by this condition.

 The ability to adapt and tailor our communication strategies throughout the various stages of Alzheimer's is essential for enhancing understanding and fostering a sense of dignity and respect.